 The private self-insured employer loses all right, title, and interest in and any right to control all assets or obligations posted or left on deposit as security.
 In the event that a private self-insurer is the subject of a voluntary or involuntary petition under the United States Bankruptcy Code, title 11, or a court of competent jurisdiction has declared the private self-insurer to be bankrupt or insolvent, or in the event of the issuance of a certificate of default by the commissioner, the commissioner shall liquidate the deposit as provided in this chapter, and transfer it to the self-insurer's security fund for application to the self-insured employer's incurred liability and other current or future obligations of the self-insurers' security fund.
 In the event that a private self-insurer is the subject of a voluntary or involuntary petition under the United States Bankruptcy Code, title 11, or a court of competent jurisdiction has declared the private self-insurer to be bankrupt or insolvent, or in the event of the issuance of a certificate of default by the commissioner, all right, title, and interest in and any right to control all assets or obligations which have been posted or deposited as security must be transferred to the self-insurers' security fund.

 Subd.
 8. Repealed, 1999 c 177 s 88

 Subd.
 9. Insolvency, bankruptcy, or default; utilization of security deposit.
 The commissioner of labor and industry shall notify the commissioner and the security fund if the commissioner of labor and industry has knowledge that any private self-insurer has failed to pay workers' compensation benefits as required by chapter 176.
-The security deposit shall be used to administer and pay the private self-insurers' workers' compensation or assessment obligations or any other current or future obligations of the self-insurers' security fund when due, then the security deposit shall be utilized to administer and pay the private self-insurers' workers' compensation or assessment obligations.
+The security deposit shall be used to administer and pay the private self-insurers' workers' compensation or assessment obligations or any other current or future obligations of the self-insurers' security fund if any of the following occurs:

 Subd.
 10. Notice; obligation of fund.
-In the event of bankruptcy, insolvency, or certificate of default, the commissioner shall immediately notify by certified mail the state treasurer, the surety, the issuer of an irrevocable letter of credit, and any custodian of the security required in this chapter.
+In the event of bankruptcy, insolvency, or certificate of default, the commissioner shall immediately notify by certified mail the commissioner of finance, the surety, the issuer of an irrevocable letter of credit, and any custodian of the security required in this chapter.
 At the time of notification, the commissioner shall also call the security and transfer and assign it to the self-insurers' security fund.
 The commissioner shall also immediately notify by certified mail the self-insurers' security fund, and order the security fund to assume the insolvent self-insurers' obligations for which it is liable under chapter 176.
 The security fund shall commence payment of these obligations within 14 days of receipt of this notification and order.
-Payments shall be made to claimants whose entitlement to benefits can be ascertained by the security fund, with or without proceedings before the department of labor and industry, the office of administrative hearings, the workers' compensation court of appeals, or the Minnesota supreme court.
+Payments shall be made to claimants whose entitlement to benefits can be ascertained by the security fund, with or without proceedings before the Department of Labor and Industry, the Office of Administrative Hearings, the Workers' Compensation Court of Appeals, or the Minnesota Supreme Court.
 Upon the assumption of obligations by the security fund pursuant to the commissioner's notification and order, the security fund has the right to immediate possession of any posted or deposited security and the custodian, surety, or issuer of any irrevocable letter of credit or the commissioner, if in possession of it, shall turn over the security, proceeds of the surety bond, or letter of credit to the security fund together with the interest that has accrued since the date of the self-insured employer's insolvency.
 The self-insurers' security fund may administer payment of benefits or it may retain a third-party administrator to do so.